PDM4AR/exercises/docs/04-dynamicprogramming.md

   With probability 0.05 the robot will break down and will need to ``ABANDON`` its mission.
   - If the robot chooses to give up, it will ``ABANDON`` its mission with probability 1.0.
 - In ``WONDERLAND``:
-  - The robot will be teleported instantly to one of the feasible adjacent cells, excluded the one where the robot was before the move with equal probability.
-For example, if there are 4 feasible cells close to the ``WONDERLAND``, the robot will be teleported to one of them with probability 1/3 because it can't go back to the previous cell.
+  - The robot will be teleported instantly to one of the adjacent cells, excluded the one where the robot was before the move, with equal probability.
-  - The robot will not break down during teleportation.
+  - The robot will not break down during teleportation, unless it ends up in a cliff or outside the map.
 - In ``CLIFF``:
   - The robot will break down with probability 1.0.
 - When in the ``GOAL`` the robot will ``STAY``  with probability of 1.0.